Stevia And Belly Fat

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

-It should be noted that stevia does not strictly contain zero calories.
+It should be noted that stevia is not calorie-free.
 Still, the fact that it has a significantly low number of calories compared to sucrose is why it is classified as devoid of calories.
 Let’s take a quick look at some of the health benefits derived from this natural sweetening agent.

 Part of the reasons why people with diabetes are permitted to use this sweetener is that stevia does not increase carbohydrates or calories to any diet, according to research.
 It also does not affect insulin or blood glucose response (6).
 It was also discovered that people with type 2 diabetes enjoyed a significant reduction in blood glucagon, a hormone responsible for regulating glucose levels in the blood, and glucose.
 After the steviol glycosides contained in stevia passed the purity criteria of the Joint Expert Committee on Food Additives (JECFA), it was concluded that anyone with diabetes could safely consume it (18).